Scarecrow1965/LED-SDCard-MPU-LA-OLED-ESP32/README.md

 - 2x Linear Actuators (<a href="https://www.windynation.com/products/linear-actuators" target="_blank">link here</a>); and
 - 2x Bi-directional Diodes (TVS) (<a href="https://www.rohm.com/electronics-basics/diodes/di_what8" target="_blank">link here</a>).

-One last piece of the puzzle yet to be installed is the RT-11 (<a href="https://www.progressiveautomations.ca/products/rt-11" target="_blank">link here</a>) or more commonly named JCHT35K9... now there's a major problem to be had!!
+One last piece of the puzzle yet to be installed is the RT-11 (<a href="https://www.progressiveautomations.ca/products/rt-11" target="_blank">link here</a>) or more commonly named JCHT35K9... now there's a major problem to be had!!<br>

 ## History
-Since I wanted to build this custom workstation, I had originally thought that the stand-up table section would be powered by 2 linear actuators and an Arduino board and the three addressable LED strips which would surround each section.
+Since I wanted to build this custom workstation, I had originally thought that the stand-up table section would be powered by 2 linear actuators and an Arduino board and the three addressable LED strips which would surround each section.<br>
 I soon discovered that I needed a 4-relay module.
-So a little more code had to be added... and learning.
+So a little more code had to be added... and learning.<br>
-Then I found out that, if I reversed polarity, it would reset the arduino since the power fluctuations would too much for it.
+Then I found out that, if I reversed polarity, it would reset the arduino since the power fluctuations would too much for it.<br>
 So I had to get bi-directional diodes to compensate for this.
-(That took a long time to figure that out.)
+(That took a long time to figure that out.)<br>
 Looking for something that my addrerssable LEDs would do led me down a huge rabbit hole.. way more code... and a way more testing...
 I soon found out that the Arduino Uno would not be able to deal with all of this code; out of memory and things didn't seem right, and was running out of pins to work with.
 Hence the DOIT V1 devkit ESP32... and a huge learning curve... and change of code.